GCrean/cod/README.md

 Cod

 Cod is a simple library for rendering graphics and processing input on Windows, Linux, and OSX.
 It supports loading PNGs and bitmap fonts created by [Bitmap Font Generator](http://www.angelcode.com/products/bmfont/).
 It can be compiled down to a single file for easy inclusion into your projects.
+It is released under the [Boost Software License](http://www.boost.org/LICENSE_1_0.txt)

 [Cod on Github](http://github.com/ioddly/cod)

 ![Screenshot](http://ioddly.com/static/cod/screenshot.png)

 _Behold the awesome graphical powers of Cod!_

 ## Documentation